spack/spack-tutorial/tutorial_spack_scripting.rst

 We will primarily make use of the ``query_spec`` argument.

 Recall that queries using the ``spack find`` command are limited to queries of attributes with matching values, not values they do *not* have.
 In other words, we cannot use the ``spack find`` command for all packages that *do not* satisfy a certain criterion.
-Using the database, we can now perform such queries.
+Using the python interface, we can now perform such queries.

 For example, let's find all packages that were compiled with ``gcc`` but do not depend on ``mpich``.
-We can do this from within the interpreter by entering the following python statements, where we deliberately use ``spack.cmd.display_specs`` to get the output in the same pretty-printed format as that of the ``spack find`` command:
+We can do this by using custom python code and Spack database queries.
+We will use the ``spack.cmd.display_specs`` for output to achieve the same printing functionality as the ``spack find`` command:

 .. literalinclude:: outputs/scripting/spack-python-db-query-exclude.out
    :language: console